mvolkmann/blog/src/swift/swift-ui.md

 To create a `UIColor` from a `Color`, pass the `Color` to a `UIColor` initializer.
 For example, `let redUIColor = UIColor(Color.red)`.

-iOS 16 adds the `gradient` modifier on `Color` objects that provides a subtle gradient effect.

 ## Container Views